rapidcow/perspective/docs/src/psp/json_proc.rst

                      iterator.
       :param fp: A file-like object implementing the ``write()`` method that accepts a *str*.
+      :param attrs: An optional mapping (such as :class:`dict`) of JSON top-level attributes to put at the beginning of the archive.

-      With default implementation, the iterable is only consumed once, where in each iteration a panel *dict* is created.
+      With default implementation, the iterable is only consumed once, creating a panel *dict* with each iteration.

    .. method:: dump_json(data, fp)